couchbase/query/docs/n1ql-select.md

         SELECT * FROM customer KEYS [ "acme-uuid-1234-5678", "roadster-uuid-4321-8765" ]

+In the FROM clause of a subquery, KEY or KEYS is mandatory for the primary bucket.

 ### Nested paths

 Nested paths within buckets can be specified.
 For each document in the